What is an Employee Value Proposition (EVP)?

 This HR buzzword is critical for your business, so we’ve written this to give you the low-down on employee value proposition and what it means for your business.

-A strong EVP can make your company more attractive, improve employee engagement, and significantly reduce turnover.
-In this blog, we’ll explore what makes up an effective EVP, why it’s crucial for both recruitment and retention, and how you can develop one that resonates with your workforce.
+Let’s explore what makes up an effective EVP, why it’s crucial for both recruitment and retention and how you can develop one that resonates with your workforce.

-Essentially, the goal is to attract and retain top talent, and improve employee happiness.
+The goal?
+To attract and retain top talent and improve employee happiness.

 Employee value proposition examples

-There are a variety of things employers can do in regards to EVP, and it can be unique to your business and culture.
-Some good examples of EVP include:
+There are a variety of things employers can do in regards to an employee proposition, and it can be unique to your business and culture.

 • Competitive salaries